 The Raspberry Pi is a wonderful little computer, but one thing it isn't very good at is controlling DC Servo Motors - these motors need very specific and repetitive timing pulses to set the position.
 Instead of asking the Pi Linux kernel to send these signals, pop on this handy HAT!
 It adds the capability to control 16 Servos with perfect timing.
-It can also do PWM up to 1.6 KHz with 12 bit precision, all completely free-running.
+It can also do PWM up to 1.6 KHz with 12-bit precision, all completely free-running.

 The Adafruit 16-Channel 12-bit PWM/Servo HAT will drive up to 16 servos or PWM outputs over I2C with only 2 pins.
-The on-board PWM controller will drive all 16 channels simultaneously with no additional Raspberry Pi processing overhead.
+The onboard PWM controller will drive all 16 channels simultaneously with no additional Raspberry Pi processing overhead.
 What's more, you can stack up to 62 of them to control up to 992 servos - all with the same 2 pins!

 Works with any servo that can be powered by 5V and take 3.3V logic level signals.

-Each order comes with a Servo HAT, a 2-pin terminal block, four 3x4 headers and a 2x20 socket header.
-You'll need to do some light through-hole soldering to attach the headers onto the HAT circuit board, but its easy to do with basic soldering tools like a soldering iron and rosin core electronics solder.
+Each order comes with a Servo HAT, a 2-pin terminal block, four 3x4 headers, and a 2x20 socket header.
+You'll need to do some light through-hole soldering to attach the headers onto the HAT circuit board, but it's easy to do with basic soldering tools like a soldering iron and rosin core electronics solder.
 If you would like to stack multiple HATs onto one Pi, you can also pick up a 2x20 stacking header and a set of right-angle 3x4 headers that should be soldered on instead.

 Please note!
 This kit does not come with Raspberry Pi, servos, or required 5V power supply.
 We have recommendations on the required 5-6V power supply on the tutorial page, and a whole bunch of servo options in the Adafruit shop, any 3-pin classic DC hobby servo will work.
 Also, the terminal blocks included with your product may be blue or black.

 See our Distributors page for a complete list of distributors.